 *The egg as the new life in Christ through His resurrection

-*Red for the color of our Lord's blood but also for His divinity
+*Red for the color of our Lord's blood shed on the cross but also for His divinity

 Since children enjoy decorating the eggs, why not encourage them to display their faith on them, as the picture shows!
 Be sure not to throw away any icons if you use them, but certainly include symbols like ~ icxc, fish, crosses, tree of life, the Trinity, 4 Greek Letters for Mother of God...etc